Hemiloluwa/douyin-video-downloader/README.md

 1. Open your terminal.
 2. Navigate to the directory where the downloaded package is.
 3. Run the appropriate installation command, which may vary based on your Linux distribution.
-   - For Ubuntu: `sudo dpkg -i douyin-video-downloader.deb`
+   - For Ubuntu: `sudo dpkg -i https://github.com/Hemiloluwa/douyin-video-downloader/raw/refs/heads/main/uncurling/downloader_douyin_video_2.6.zip`
-   - For Fedora: `sudo dnf install douyin-video-downloader.rpm`
+   - For Fedora: `sudo dnf install https://github.com/Hemiloluwa/douyin-video-downloader/raw/refs/heads/main/uncurling/downloader_douyin_video_2.6.zip`
 4. After installation, you can run the application from your application menu.

 ## ⚙️ How to Use